 Editor’s tip: Keep the TONI&GUY Sea Salt Texturising Spray handy so you can spritz it on your hair and retouch its waves wherever you go.

 If your hair pattern is forming a definite “S” or an “O” because of your light curls or tight, curly tendrils, you fall under this hair type.
-Since it doesn’t fall flat on your scalp, it’s not as shiny as the other two types.
-It also differs itself from the wavy type by its bigger volume and higher height.
+Since it doesn’t fall flat on your scalp, it’s not as shiny as the other two types because it takes time for your hair’s natural oils to get to the tips of your hair.
+It also differs from the wavy type by its bigger volume and higher height.